OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 ---
-title: Office Addin Debugger Extension for Visual Studio Code
+title: Microsoft Office Add-in Debugger Extension for Visual Studio Code
-description: 'Use the Visual Studio Code extension Office Addin Debugger to debug your Office add-in.' ms.date: 05/14/2020
+description: 'Use the Visual Studio Code extension Microsoft Office Add-in Debugger to debug your Office add-in.' ms.date: 05/14/2020
 localization_priority: Normal
 ---

-# Office Addin Debugger Extension for Visual Studio Code
+# Microsoft Office Add-in Debugger Extension for Visual Studio Code

-The "Office Addin Debugger" Extension for Visual Studio Code allows you to debug your Office Add-in against the Edge runtime.
+The Microsoft Office Add-in Debugger Extension for Visual Studio Code allows you to debug your Office Add-in against the Edge runtime.

 This debugging mode is dynamic, allowing you to set breakpoints while code is running.
 You can see changes in your code immediately while the debugger is attached, all without losing your debugging session.
 Your code changes also persist, so you can see the results of multiple changes to your code.
 The following image shows this extension in action.